Quick Start Instructions

 autoinstall storage config node-hp-1

-If the template or the storage config files are changed, in order to deploy the changes in the PXE server, make gateway-setup
+If the template or the storage config files are changed, in order to deploy the changes in the PXE server, make pxe-setup

 Configure cluster nodes